-The Audit Committee has adopted a policy and procedures for the pre-approval of audit and non-audit services rendered by the Company's independent registered public accounting firm.
+The Audit Committee has adopted a policy and procedures for the pre-approval of audit services, audit-related services and tax services rendered by the Company's independent registered public accounting firm.
 The policy generally pre-approves specified services in the defined categories of audit services, audit-related services, and tax services up to specified amounts.
-Pre-approval may also be given as part of the Audit Committee's approval of the scope of the engagement of the independent registered public accounting firm is engaged to provide each service.
+Pre-approval may also be given as part of the Audit Committee's approval of the scope of the engagement of the independent registered public accounting firm or on an individual explicit case-by-case basis before the independent registered public accounting firm is engaged to provide each service.
 The pre-approval of services has been delegated to the Chairperson of the Audit Committee, but the decision must be reported to the full Audit Committee at its next scheduled meeting.

-In connection with the audit of the 2013 financial statements, the Company entered into an engagement agreement with KPMG, LLP which sets forth the terms by which KPMG, LLP was to perform audit services for the Company.
-That agreement is subject to alternative dispute resolution procedures and an exclusion of punitive damages.
+In connection with the audit of the 2014 financial statements, the Audit Committee entered into an engagement agreement with KPMG LLP which sets forth the terms by which KPMG LLP was to perform audit services for the Company.